azizbelkhouja/FlipNest/README.md

-# Fullstack E-Commerce Shopping Project
+# Fullstack Multi-Vendor E-Commerce Shopping Project

 Welcome to FlipNest, the Fullstack Multi-Vendor E-Commerce Shopping Project repository!
 This project is a work in progress and aims to build a comprehensive e-commerce application using React. for the front-end and Spring Boot for the backend.
 Once completed, it will offer a complete online shopping experience with features like product browsing, cart management, and order processing.